luigifreda/pyslam/README.md

 ---

-### Semantic mapping
+### Semantic mapping and Image Segmentation

 <p style="text-align: center;">
   <img src="./images/semantic_mapping_from_david.jpeg" alt="Semantic Mapping" style="height: 300px; width: auto;"/>
 </p>

-The semantic mapping pipeline can be enabled by setting the parameter `kDoSemanticMapping=True` in `pyslam/config_parameters.py`.
+The sparse semantic mapping pipeline can be enabled by setting the parameter `kDoSparseSemanticMappingAndSegmentation=True` in `pyslam/config_parameters.py`.
 The best way of configuring the semantic mapping module used is to modify it in `pyslam/semantics/semantic_mapping_configs.py`.

+#### Sparse Semantic Mapping

-Different semantic mapping methods are available (see [here](./docs/semantics.md) for furthere details).
+Different semantic mapping methods are available (see [here](./docs/semantics.md) for further details).
 Currently, we support semantic mapping using **dense semantic segmentation**.
   - `DEEPLABV3`: from `torchvision`, pre-trained on COCO/VOC.
   - `SEGFORMER`: from `transformers`, pre-trained on Cityscapes or ADE20k.
   - `CLIP`: from `f3rm` package for open-vocabulary support.